PrefectHQ/prefect/docs/guides/deployment/kubernetes.md

 <!-- === "Azure"
     TODO -->

-## Create a work pool
+## Create a Kubernetes work pool

+[Work pools](/concepts/work-pools/) allow you to manage deployment infrastructure.
+We'll configure the default values for our Kubernetes base job template.
+Note that these values can be overridden by individual deployments.

-Now let's switch over to Prefect Cloud, where we'll create a new work pool.
+Let's switch to the Prefect Cloud UI, where we'll create a new Kubernetes work pool (alternatively, you could use the Prefect CLI to create a work pool).

-Hit the plus button on the work pools page and choose Kubernetes from the list of options.
+1. Click on the **Work Pools** tab on the left sidebar
+1. Click the **+** button at the top of the page
+1. Select **Kubernetes** as the work pool type
+1. Click **Next** to configure the work pool settings

+Let's look at a few popular configuration options.

+**Environment Variables**
+Add environment variables to set when starting a flow run.
+You can add packages for installation with `pip Alternatively you can bake package installation into the Docker image, which can allow you to take advantage of caching if you aren't pulling the image on every run.

+**Namespace**
+Set the Kubernetes namespace to create jobs within, such as `prefect`.
+By default, set to **default**.

+**Image**
+Specify the Docker container image for created jobs.
+If not set, the latest Prefect 2 image will be used.

+**Image Pull Policy**
+Select from the dropdown options to specify when to pull the image.

+**Finished Job TTL**
+You may want to set to 60 so that completed flow runs are cleaned up after a minute.

+**Pod Watch Timeout Seconds**
+Number of seconds for pod creation to complete before timing out.
-On the next page, set Finished Job TTL to 60 so that completed flow runs are cleaned up, and set Pod Watch Timeout Seconds to 300, especially if you are using a __serverless__ type node pool since these tend to have longer startup times.
+Consider setting to 300, especially if using a **serverless** type node pool, as these tend to have longer startup times.

-You may also want to set a custom namespace, such as `prefect`.
+**Kubernetes Cluster Config**
+You can configure the Kubernetes cluster to use for job creation by specifying a `KubernetesClusterConfig` block.
-Generally you should leave the cluster config blank as the worker will already be provisioned with appropriate access and permissions.
+Generally you should leave the cluster config blank as the worker should be provisioned with appropriate access and permissions.

-Finally, leave the image field blank as we'll override that in each deployment.
+!!!
+Note "Advanced Settings"
+  Want to modify the default base job template to add other fields or delete existing fields?

+  Select the **Advanced** tab and edit the JSON representation of the base job template.

+  For example, to set the namespace to `myorg`:

+  Remove the namespace section under variables:

+    ```json
+      "namespace": {
+        "title": "Namespace",
+        "description": "The Kubernetes namespace to create jobs within.",
+        "default": "default",
+        "type": "string"
+      },
+    ```

+  and hardcode `"namespace": "myorg",` under job_configuration->namespace and job_configuration->job_manifest->metadata->namespace.

+  Running deployments with this work pool will now create flow runs in the `myorg` namespace.

+After configuring the work pool settings, move to the next screen.

+Give the work pool a name and save.

+Our new Kubernetes work pool should now appear in the list of work pools.

+If you just wanted to use deploy

 ## Deploy a worker using Helm